jensbrak/Phiddle/README.md

 * A playful test of SkiaSharp and more - with code to match that purpose but not more
 * A desktop app running on Windows and Mac.
 Kind of.

-## Phiddle is not:
+## Phiddle is not (and will most likely not be):
 * Fancy graphics or a full blown screen ruler program
-* Supporting physical units or mobile devices
+* Supporting physical units (or scaling/DPI-awareness) or multiple screens
 * Well written as far as I'm concerned, code is for trying out ideas but not form basis of a real app
-* Fully functional app with installer or support
+* Mobile app

 # Instructions
 ## Features